98may/98may.github.io/_site/README.md

 ```
 Step 3: Deploy to your github.io
 OR
-Push to the ML web directory:
+Push to the ML web directory like the template's author did:
 ```
 rm -rf public_html
 mkdir public_html